This caramel sauce with coconut milk is a dairy-free person’s dream come true!

 Take coconut milk, for example.
 It’s rich and creamy, and acts almost like regular milk when cooking.
 But it also contributes that creamy texture to most recipes you make with it and that is why I love it so.

 Seeing as how I’m in Ireland at the moment, I’ve been looking at Irish food blogs.
 I came across this one called, Farmette.
 It’s a delightful blog and has some incredible looking recipes.
 Take this one for example.
 I figured the recipe would be approximately the same with coconut.
-And while there were some very minor adjustments needed (like omitting the salt), this recipes worked up beautifully with coconut milk!
+And while there were some very minor adjustments needed, this caramel sauce with coconut milk worked up beautifully with this dairy-free milk and unprocessed sweetener!

 So we finally made it to Blarney Castle.
 At first, it was one of those things that we thought we would do only if we had some extra time.
 But instead, we made the time for it, and I’m so glad we did.
 I think so far, this has been one of the best parts of our trip!